kulbir-ahluwalia/Multilevel-Inverter-codes/README.md

 # Multilevel-Inverter-codes
-MATLAB codes of the seven level multilevel inverter made as a Minor project in my Bachelors.
+Complete files of the seven level multilevel inverter made as a Minor project in my Bachelors.
 The project was made under the guidance of Dr Jagdish Kumar in Punjab Engineering College, Chandigarh, India.

 ### Link to YouTube videos